Separation Anxiety in Relationships: Signs, Causes & Coping Tips

 What Are the Negative Effects of Separation Anxiety on Your Relationship?

 Separation anxiety is most obvious in romantic relationships, which inherently makes people feel vulnerable and exposed.
+An anxious attachment style, which can develop during early childhood, can also amplify feelings of separation anxiety in romantic relationships.
 Being intimate with someone and opening up to them may also mean revisiting a lot of suppressed emotions, including those from early childhood.
 When people are unaware of the underlying causes of their separation anxiety issues, it can cause a wide range of problems in romantic relationships.

 There are, of course, cases when separation anxiety isn’t completely unfounded.
 People who enter romantic relationships with partners with avoidant attachment styles may be particularly susceptible to these issues.